krugerk/beeminder-apidocs/source/index.html.md

 * `tmax` (string): Upper bound on x-axis; don't show data after this date; using yyyy-mm-dd date format.
 (In Graph Settings this is 'X-max')
 * `tags` (array): A list of the goal's tags.

-One of the three fields `goaldate`, `goalval`, and `rate` will return a null value.
+<em id="one-of-three">A note about rate, date, and val:</em> One of the three fields `goaldate`, `goalval`, and `rate` will return a null value.
 This indicates that the value is calculated based on the other two fields, as selected by the user.

-The goal types are shorthand for a collection of settings of more fundamental goal attributes.
+<em id="goal-types">A detailed note about goal types:</em> The goal types are shorthand for a collection of settings of more fundamental goal attributes.
 Note that changing the goal type of an already-created goal has no effect on those fundamental goal attributes.
 The following table lists what those attributes are.